mu704/MovieHub/README.md

 * HTML5 for structuring web pages
 * CSS3 for styling and responsive design
-* JavaScript (ES6+) for client-side functionality, DOM manipulation, and API integration
+* JavaScript (ES6+) for client-side functionality and DOM manipulation

 ### Backend and Data Management